side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 How duloxetine Works

-the current best guess at any rateBased upon the chemical imbalance theory of depression, anxiety, and assorted other brain cooties, serotonin and norepinephrine reuptake inhibitors (SNRIs) like duloxetine effectively raise the serotonin (5-HT) and norepinephrine (NA) levels in your brain by letting your synapses soak in those tasty brain juices (neurotransmitters) for longer than usual by slowing (inhibiting) the mechanism of 5-HT and NA transmission deeper into the neurons (reuptake).
+the current best guess at any rateBased upon the Communications Interference Hypothesis of depression, anxiety, and assorted other brain cooties, serotonin and norepinephrine reuptake inhibitors (SNRIs) like duloxetine effectively raise the serotonin (5-HT) and norepinephrine/noradrenaline (NE/NA) levels in your brain by letting your synapses soak in those tasty brain juices (neurotransmitters) for longer than usual by slowing (inhibiting) the mechanism of 5-HT and NE transmission deeper into the neurons (reuptake).

 More than You Probably Ever Wanted to Know about How a Drug Works

 In a rare case of useful information in advertising, Eli Lilly’s “Depression Hurts” campaign let people know that physical pain is a common symptom of MDD.
 It’s too bad that they dropped the part about all meds that are serotonin and norepinephrine reuptake inhibitors (including cheap-as-dirt TCAs) could help with depression-induced pain from the TV commercials.
 In fairness to Lilly, they did need to free up some time to address that bit about severe liver problems.